Dzungar Khanate: Chagatai rebellion (1693–1705)

 Galdan installed Abd ar-Rashid Khan II, son of Babak, as puppet khan in the Yarkent Khanate.
 The new khan forced Afaq Khoja to flee again, but Abd ar-Rashid's reign was also ended unceremoniously two years later when riots erupted in Yarkand.
 He was replaced by his brother Muhammad Imin Khan.
 Muhammad sought help from the Qing dynasty, Khanate of Bukhara, and the Mughal Empire in combating the Dzungars.
 In 1693, Muhammad conducted a successful attack on the Dzungar Khanate, taking 30,000 captives.
 Unfortunately Afaq Khoja appeared again and overthrew Muhammad in a revolt led by his followers.
 Afaq's son Yahiya Khoja was enthroned but his reign was cut short in 1695 when both he and his father were killed while suppressing local rebellions.
 In 1696, Akbash Khan was placed on the throne, but the begs of Kashgar refused to recognize him, and instead allied with the Kyrgyz to attack Yarkand, taking Akbash prisoner.
 The begs of Yarkand went to the Dzungars, who sent troops and ousted the Kyrgyz in 1705.
 The Dzungars installed a non-Chagatayid ruler Mirza Alim Shah Beg, thereby ending the rule of Chagatai khans forever.
 Abdullah Tarkhan Beg of Hami also rebelled in 1696 and defected to the Qing dynasty.
 In 1698, Qing troops were stationed in Hami.

 Second Kazakh war (1698)

 In 1698 Galdan's successor Tsewang Rabtan reached Tengiz lake and Turkestan, and the Dzungars controlled Zhei-Su and Tashkent until 1745.
 The Dzungars' war on the Kazakhs pushed them into seeking aid from Russia.

+The Kazakhs fought against the Dzungar Khanate in 1723–1730, following its "Great Disaster" invasion of Kazakh territory.
+Under the leadership of Abul Khair Khan, the Kazakhs won major victories over the Dzungars at the Bulanty River in 1726 and at the Battle of Añyraqai in 1729.